seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 might take two thieves kissing.

 **MENAS**
-All men’s faces are true, whatsome’er their hands are.
+All men's faces are true, whatsome'er their hands are.

 **DOMITIUS ENOBARBUS**
 But there is never a fair woman has a true face.